sassy-crick/Singularity-Easybuild/README.md

 You will need to have a Linux environment and Singularity installed in it.
 If you don't have Linux, please use Vagrant to set up a virtual Linux environment.

-Please note: we noticed that Singularity version 3.8.x seems to have problems with the container internal `lmod` but it is working fine for the internal `envmod`.
-We are working on the issue so if you want to use `lmod` inside the container, for now we recommend to use Singularity version 3.7.x.
+Please note: we noticed that Singularity version 3.8.x seems to have problems with the container internal `envmod` but it is working fine for the internal `lmod`.
+We are working on the issue so if you want to use `envmod` inside the container, for now we recommend to use Singularity version 3.7.x.

 The minimum requirement for `bash` is version 4.x.
 If you are on MacOS, please use `homebrew` to install `bash` from there.